Writing Reflection Statements

 also need to provide some context describing how each artifact came

 describe the process by which the artifact was created.
-For example,
+If it

-based on, or you may need to explain the nature of work at your
+came from an internship or summer job, you may need to explain the

-internship site where the artifact was generated, the kind of course
+nature of work for your employer site where the artifact was generated, etc.

 -